-IPoly is a closed campus.
-Non-IPoly students need to check in with the office.
+All visitors need to check in with the office.
 If students would like to bring a guest on campus.
 Student Guest Permission slip is to be filled out by the students and signed by teacher(s) before it is submitted to the administration for approval.